Carcinoma in situ

 Carcinoma in situ (CIS) is a group of abnormal cells.
 While they are a form of neoplasm, there is disagreement over whether CIS should be classified as cancer.
-This controversy also depends on the exact CIS in question (i.e. cervical, skin, breast).
+This controversy also depends on the exact CIS in question (e.g., cervical, skin, breast).
 Some authors do not classify them as cancer, however, recognizing that they can potentially become cancer.
 Others classify certain types as a non-invasive form of cancer.
+U.S. surgical pathologist Albert C. Broders introduced both the term and concept of carcinoma in situ in 1932.
 The term "pre-cancer" has also been used.